What is RIP (Routing Information Protocol) in Networking?

 2. Regularly sends a copy of the entire routing table to neighboring routers that are directly connected.

-3. Increases routing table network traffic.
+3. Increases the routing table network traffic.

 What are the RIP Protocol Versions?